How it works

 GreenCollar will sell Reef Credits on your behalf on the voluntary market, with proceeds shared according to the PDA.
 We will then maintain regular support and contact throughout the next 10 – 25 year to ensure projects reach their full commercial and environmental potential while managing and mitigating risk.

 “For us a Reef Credit project is a win/win.
 The additional income stream enables us to continue investing in industry leading technology and equipment to drive improved outcomes for our farm and also for the Reef.”Peter AndersonCane Farmer, Tully River Catchment and Reef Credit Producer

-This method quantifies reductions in the amount of Dissolved Inorganic Nitrogen (DIN) flowing to waterways and the reef through improved nutrient management practices.
+This method earns Reef Credits through quantified reductions in the amount of Dissolved Inorganic Nitrogen (DIN) flowing to waterways and the Reef through improved nutrient management practices.

 Reducing DIN helps prevent algal bloom, which in turn prevents outbreaks of Crown of Thorn Starfish, a breed of invasive Starfish that eats new coral faster than it can grow.

-This Method describes how to quantify reductions in the amount of fine sediment flowing to the Great Barrier Reef from gully erosion.
+This method earns Reef Credits based on quantified reductions in the amount of fine sediment flowing to the Great Barrier Reef from gully erosion.
 Remediation of gullies can include reshaping, revegetating, engineering control structures, and managing grazing.